-Also, note that this battle does not only go on when discussing with someone with anti-Catholic views.
+Also, note that this battle does not only go on when you’re discussing with someone who has anti-Catholic views.
 You can also be tempted when you’re alone.

 The general rule to remember here is this:

-The ultimate goal of the evil one is to cause sin and prevent convertion.
+The ultimate goal of the evil one is to cause sin and prevent conversion.

-When you keep this in mind, it’s much easier to discern both the moves of the evil one and the opposing will of the Holy Spirit.
+When you keep this in mind, it’s a lot easier to discern both the moves of the evil one and the opposing will of the Holy Spirit.

-2. “Be strong in the Lord and in the strength of His might”
+Principle 2: “Be strong in the Lord and in the strength of his might”

 Before we talk about the spiritual benefits of this principle, let’s look at it from a purely physical point of view.

-If you were preparing to fight a physical opponent, a good way to prepare would be to study their strengths, weaknesses, and moves and devise a counterstrategy to defeat the enemy.
+If you were preparing to fight a physical opponent, a good way to prepare would be to study their strengths, weaknesses, and moves and come up with a counterstrategy to defeat the enemy.

-The problem here is that we cannot apply the same principles to a spiritual opponent.
-First, you can’t see him, so you can’t study his moves and find his weaknesses.
-Worse, any physical blow you throw at him won’t land.
+The problem here is that we cannot apply the same principles with a spiritual opponent.
+First of all, you can’t see him, which means you can’t study his moves and find weaknesses.
+What’s worse is that any physical blow you throw at him won’t land.

 So, for purely “physical” reasons, you need another spirit on your side to help you out with this one.

 Grace is the supernatural gift of God that enables us to share in the life of God Himself.
-This gift draws you to receive the gift of faith in Christ, makes you holy, cleanses you from sin, and urges you to do good works.
+It is this gift that draws you to receive the gift of faith in Christ, makes you holy, cleanses you from sin, and urges you to do good works.

 This is probably the most important reason why St. Paul advises us to depend on God, not to mention the many other reasons scattered throughout the Scriptures.

-3. “Put on the whole Armor of God”
+Principle 3: “Put on the whole armour of God”

-I want to emphasize that St. Paul had to specify by saying “whole armor.”
+The emphasis I want to make here is that St. Paul had to specify by saying “whole armour.”
 This means you can’t neglect any one of the elements that he listed in his Letter to the Ephesians.

-This Armor of God has 6 pieces, and they are as follows:
+This Armour of God has 6 pieces, and they are as follows: